How can I resolve ERROR 1227 when importing data into an Amazon RDS MySQL DB instance that has automated backups enabled?

-To relax this condition and allow the import of all the objects, set the global log_bin_trust_function_creators system variables to 1 through the RDS custom parameter group.
-For more information, see Modifying Parameters in a DB Parameter Group.
+To relax this condition and allow the import of all the objects, set the global log_bin_trust_function_creators system variables to 1 through the Amazon RDS custom DB parameter group.
+For more information, see Modifying parameters in a DB parameter group.

-Note: Because you can't change values in a default parameter group, you must associate a custom parameter group to your instance if the default parameter group is currently associated with the instance.
-After you associate a new parameter group to your instance, you must reboot your instance.
+Note: You can't change values in a default parameter group.
+Instead, associate a custom parameter group to your DB instance if the default parameter group is currently associated with the DB instance.
+After you associate a new parameter group to your RDS DB instance, you must reboot your DB instance.

-If you have a custom parameter group attached to your instance, then:
+If you have a custom parameter group attached to your DB instance, then:

 - Open the Amazon RDS console, and choose Parameter groups from the navigation pane.

-- Choose the custom parameter group name that is associated to your instance.
+- Choose the custom parameter group name that is associated to your DB instance.

 - Enter log_bin_trust_function_creators in the Filter parameters field, and then choose Edit Parameters.